sainiajay/CRJudge/docs/v0.1/shield.md

 ## Shield for C/C++

-By enabling Shield for C/C++, Sharif Judge just adds some `#define`s at the beginning of submitted C/C++ code before running.
+By enabling Shield for C/C++, CRJudge just adds some `#define`s at the beginning of submitted C/C++ code before running.

 For example we can forbid using `goto` by adding this line at the beginning of submitted code: